DARIAH-ERIC/ddrs/docs/defaults.md

 ![Humanities at Scale](contents/HaS_Logo_klein.png)

 ## List of default options already set up when launching the service
-Those are included in the database as default, all the information can be modified within the administrator part of the DDRS.
+Those are included in the database as default, all the information can be modified within the administrator part of the DDRS.\
+The admin part of the tool can be reached at ```/ddrs/admin/``` and log in with user ```admin``` and the passsword provided at the installation time, see [installation manual](installation.md).

 ### Questions (including the re3data.org elastic search field names)
 * Country: institutions.country.raw